 General first aid is provided to all students, regardless of medical coverage.
 If it is necessary for a student to see a physician, they can attain a referral from the SHS department.
 All students are required to have a health record on file with the SHS department.
 Upon receipt of the admission packets, all students should fill out the health record and obtain a physical before registering for school.

 The health form may be mailed, along with the rest of the admissions packet or brought to the SHS department in person.
 If the form is misplaced, students may obtain an extra copy in SHS.

-Pre-existing conditions, immunizations, physicals, vision or dental.
+Immunizations, physicals, vision or dental.

-Go to the website www.bluecrossca.com for quick access to product, service and provider information 24 hours a day, seven days a week.
+You may also visit www.bluecrossca.com for quick access to product, service and provider information 24 hours a day, seven days a week.